 Begin by dicing one yellow onion and mincing four cloves of garlic.
 Add them to a soup pot along with 1 Tbsp olive oil and sauté over medium heat until the onion are translucent.
-While the onion and garlic are sautéing, dice two bell peppers.
-Add the bell peppers to the pot and continue to sauté for about two minutes more.
+While the onion and garlic are sautéing, dice two bell peppers, then add them to the pot and continue to sauté for about two minutes more.

-Add one pound ground beef to the pot and continue to sauté over medium heat until the beef is fully cooked.
-Add 1/2 cup red wine to the pot and stir to dissolve any browned bits off the bottom of the pot.
+Add one pound ground beef to the pot and continue to sauté over medium heat until the beef is no longer pink, then add 1/2 cup red wine to the pot and stir to dissolve any browned bits off the bottom of the pot.

 Add one 28oz. can diced tomatoes (with the juices), one 15oz. can tomato sauce, 2 Tbsp soy sauce, 2 bay leaves, 1/2 tsp oregano, 1/2 tsp basil, 1/4 tsp crushed red pepper, and 1/2 cup water.
 Stir everything to combine, place a lid on the pot, and allow it to come up to a boil.
 Once it reaches a boil, turn the heat down to low, and let it simmer for 30 minutes.
 Keep the lid on as it simmers, lifting it only occasionally to stir.

 Once the macaroni is tender, give the American Goulash a taste and add salt if needed.
-Remove the bay leaves then serve that one pot goodness!
+Remove the the pot from the heat, fish out the bay leaves, then serve that one pot goodness!